byterubpay/byterub-site/_posts/2019-01-19-logs-for-the-Community-meeting-held-on-2019-01-19.md

 **\<msvb-mob>** https://forum.getbyterub.org/9/work-in-progress/90126/advancing-byterub-hardware-wallet?page=&noscroll=1#post-96728
 **\<midipoet>** Colour should be Vantablack
 **\<midipoet>** https://media.wired.com/photos/594b097127a2330247114d0e/master/w\_3110,c\_limit/dsc00268jpg\_galleryLarge.jpg
-**\<msvb-mob>** Quick explanation, the budget is detailed and most items are neither payable in XMR nor negotiable (main part is plastics engineering we must subcontract for.)
+**\<msvb-mob>** Quick explanation, the budget is detailed and most items are neither payable in BTR nor negotiable (main part is plastics engineering we must subcontract for.)
 **\<msvb-mob>** So instead of waiting two years, I'll forego all time compensation and plug the otherwise budget lack hole.
 **\<msvb-mob>** That's the short explanation, it's rather important to understand however.
 **\<msvb-mob>** Does everybody understand or have questions?